rsouth/asm-reading-list/README.md

 Also see my [Rust Reading List](https://github.com/rsouth/rust-reading-list/blob/main/README.md)

-I'm learning ASM primarily to better understand the output of my Rust and C++ programs.
+> I'm learning ASM primarily to better understand the output of my Rust and C++ programs.
 This repo is a link-dump, hopefully will evolve in to a useful resource for others learning ASM in 2021 for similar reasons!

----

 🎥 Video | ⚠️ No HTTPS | 🏫 .edu TLD

 ## 💻 Environment

 Currently coding on Ubuntu in VIM and hitting NASM/YASM + ld from the terminal.
-I would like to get together a good environment on both Windows and Linux and will document / link here when I do
+I would like to get together a good environment on both Windows and Linux and will document / link here once I do.

 ## 📚 Tutorials / Series